 A. Yes.
-YYour Homestay Coordinator will do the first visit during the on-boarding and vetting process, and the Regional Manager will make the second visits to your home; both at convenient times for all concerned.
+Your Homestay Coordinator will do the first visit during the on-boarding and vetting process, and and a Twinn Palms representative may make a second visit to your home; both at convenient times for all concerned.

 Q. WHAT IS THE ROLE OF MY SECOND VISITOR?